Leon-AW/Experimenting_Reasoning_on_SLMs/README.md

 ## Notes

 - Ensure sufficient GPU memory for model loading, especially for larger models and batch sizes.
-(See `dataset_utils.py` startLine: 64 endLine: 92 for hardware configuration and batch size details)
+(See `dataset_utils.py` for hardware configuration and batch size details)
 - Results are saved automatically in the `results` directory.
 - Debug mode might slow down execution but provides detailed insights into the evaluation process.
 - Different datasets might require different evaluation metrics and prompt adjustments for optimal performance.